evellynsc/challenges/lineup_generator/doc/README.md

 ## Generate many lineups

 The section above presented a mathematical model to find the best possible lineup.
-However we are interested in generating many lineups 'a little' less valuable than the best that still feasible.
-We can achieve this in an interative manner, using the same model and adding new constraints as following.
+However we are interested in generating many feasible lineups 'a little' less valuable than the best.
+We can achieve this through an interative manner, using the same model and adding new constraints as following.

 Let <img src="http://mathurl.com/32b5w4t.png" alt="invalidate_solution"> be the set of players of the best lineup given by the model above.
 After finding <img src="http://mathurl.com/32b5w4t.png" alt="invalidate_solution">, we add a new constraint to the model that turns <img src="http://mathurl.com/32b5w4t.png" alt="invalidate_solution"> into a invalid lineup.
 We can achieve this by the constraint below.